ankitkhatrik6/LoveStream/README.md

 ## License

-MIT — do whatever you want with it.
+MIT.
+Do whatever you want with it.

 ---

-> If you find this useful or interesting, a ⭐ on the repo goes a long way. — **Ankit Khatri KC**
+> If you find this useful or interesting, a star on the repo goes a long way.
+Thanks - **Ankit Khatri KC**